tsunami416604/azure-docs.hu-hu/articles/databox-online/azure-stack-edge-gpu-deploy-stateless-application-git-ops-guestbook.md

       - Az Azure Stack Edge-eszköz helyi felhasználói felületén lépjen az **Áttekintés** elemre, és jegyezze fel a Kubernetes szoftver számát.
       - Ellenőrizze, hogy ez a két verzió kompatibilis-e a támogatott Kubernetes-verzióban megadott leképezéssel <!--insert link-->.

 1. Rendelkezik egy [GitOps-konfigurációval, amely Azure arc-telepítés futtatására használható](https://github.com/kagoyal/dbehaikudemo).
-A következő fájlokat fogja használni a `yaml` Azure stack peremhálózati eszközön való üzembe helyezéshez.
+Ebben a példában a következő fájlokat fogja használni a `yaml` Azure stack Edge-eszközön való üzembe helyezéshez.

     - `frontend-deployment.yaml`<!-- - The guestbook application has a web frontend serving the HTTP requests written in PHP.
 It is configured to connect to the redis-master Service for write requests and the redis-slave service for Read requests.
 This file describes a deployment that runs the frontend of the guestbook application.-->
     - `frontend-service.yaml` <!-- - This allows you to configure an externally visible frontend Service that can be accessed from outside the Kubernetes cluster on your device.-->